HPV-associated oropharyngeal cancer awareness and prevention

 Human papillomavirus (HPV)-associated oropharyngeal cancer awareness and prevention is a vital concept from a public and community health perspective.

 HPV is the sexually transmitted virus that is known to be the cause of genital warts.
 There are currently more than 100 different strains of HPV, half of which can cause genital infections.
 Although it is not usually the HPV strains that cause genital warts associated with the oropharyngeal cancers, they have transmitted the same way through oral-genital sexual contact, and consumers should protect themselves accordingly and adhere to routine health and dental screening schedule to monitor and maintain their health status.
-Many people with HPV don't develop any symptoms but can still infect others through sexual contact.
+Many people with HPV do not develop any symptoms but can still infect others through sexual contact.
 Symptoms may include warts on the genitals or surrounding skin.
 There's no cure for the virus and warts may go away on their own.
 Treatment focuses on removing the warts.
-A vaccine that prevents the HPV strains most likely to cause genital warts and cervical cancer is recommended for boys and girls.
+A vaccine that prevents infection with the HPV strains most likely to cause genital warts and cervical cancer is recommended for boys and girls.